Alegres/awstraining-cicd-hands-on/README.md

           echo "All steps have passed."
 ```

+2. Run the pipeline to deploy application to ECS Fargate

 # Test cURLs
+1. Go to AWS -> EC2 -> Load Balancers
-First, grab DNS of Load Balancer from AWS.
+2. Grab DNS of your Load Balancer
+3. Execute below cURLs (please adjust URL)

 Create test measurement